2011 England riots: Twitter

 Much like BBM, activity on social media shaped the London riots.
 During the Tottenham riots of 1985, citizens had to head into a public place to voice their message.
 Yet, with access to Twitter as a communication medium, social media was used to rapidly spread messages of the riots.

 On Radio 4, a police official said social media was used to "organize [...] greed and criminality."
 The Daily Telegraph described Twitter as being an outlet for promoting gang violence.
 Evidence shows that Twitter is powerful because tweets of individuals were inspired by news content.
 However, an article in Time magazine suggested that BlackBerry Messenger was more to blame.

-During the riots, Twitter accounted for four out of every 170 UK Internet visits on Monday 8 August.
+During the riots, Twitter accounted for two out of every 85 UK Internet visits on Monday 8 August.
 In addition, citizens also used Twitter to band together, after the destruction with hashtags including "#riotcleanup".
 Evidence shows that people were tweeting and re-tweeting news related to the riots, not original content.